janherza24/sql-data-warehouse-project/README.md

 ## 💡 Specifications

 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
-- **Data Quality**: Cleanse and resolve data quality isssues prior to analysis.
+- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Integration**: Cobine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration**: Combine both sources into a unified analytical data model.
-- **Scope**: Focus on the latest dataset only, historization of data is no required.
+- **Scope**: Focus on the latest dataset only (no historization).
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+- **Documentation**: Provide clear documentation for both technical and business users.

 ---